 Applications and assessments

-Hills Dicks has 12 training contracts available for 2019.
-If you want to bag yourself a place on the vac scheme or training contract then in addition to a written application, you'll have to go through what training partner Richard Capper describes as an "extended selfie."
+Hills Dicks has 14 training contracts available for 2020.
+If you want to bag yourself a place on the vac scheme or training contract, then in addition to a written application, you'll have to go through what training partner Richard Capper describes as an "extended selfie."
 He's referring to the process of answering questions via an online video submission, a requirement which is becoming increasingly popular among graduate recruiters.

-Candidates who stand out at this stage are invited in for an assessment day which is split into four stages: a presentation, group exercise, written exercise and interview.
-For the first, applicants are given a general interest topic that’s recently been in the press, something which “you should be able to tackle without any specific legal knowledge,” according to Capper.
-That said, it’s definitely a good idea to keep abreast of current affairs in the run up to the day.
+Candidates who stand out at this stage are invited in for an assessment day which is split into three stages: a presentation, group exercise and a written exercise.
+For the presentation applicants are given a brief in advance of the assessment day.
 The group task is usually a negotiation exercise, while the written test could involve drafting a document or letter to a client, and aims to test analytical skills as well as spelling and grammar.

-Hill Dickinson offers around 60 one-week vac scheme places a year: 12 places each week in Liverpool and Manchester, four in London.
+Hill Dickinson offers around 50 one-week vac scheme places a year: 10 places each week in Liverpool and Manchester, and five in London.
 The first four days are spent in a specific department, and the fifth consists of a training contract assessment day just as previously described.
 Our sources appreciated that they hadn’t been treated “like a spare part” and felt that they’d “been able to actually contribute something to the team.”
 At the same time, they’d found the first four days “fairly informal” and “more like work experience really.”